 ✓ Reasonably priced: The final product must be affordable despite having used the latest technology to increase bioavailability.

 The Ideal Dosage for Curcumin

 It can be very confusing to decide which curcumin supplement to buy as they are sold in varying dosages.
 Fortunately, this compound is well-tolerated by the human body, even in differing measurements.
-However, I recommend that most people should limit their intake to 500 milligrams per day.
-This is likely the optimal amount most people would need to gain the benefits.
+However, I recommend that most people should limit their intake to no more than 1,000 milligrams per day.

 Keep an Eye Out for These Side Effects of Curcumin

 Curcumin is generally safe for human consumption with very little chances of developing side effects.18 In one study, 10 adults taking 490 milligrams of curcumin for a week did not develop any side effects.19 Even doses up to 1,200 to 2,100 milligrams did not have any adverse effects.20,21 That being said, there’s still a small chance you may develop:

 • Rash: An extremely high dose (8,000 milligrams) may cause a skin rash, but this is very rare.26

 • Lead exposure: Certain brands of turmeric powders may be high in lead, a heavy metal that can have adverse effects to your nervous system.27